Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Convergence Guarantees under EGOP Reparameterization

-The factor $\beta = \norm{v_1}^2_1/d$ tends towards $1$ as the leading EGOP eigenvector gets denser.
-For the guarantee to reflect a benefit from reparameterization, it suffices to have $\beta \gg 1/d$ and small stable rank.
-In Section~\ref{sec:EGOP-spectral-decay}, we empirically verify this property on benchmark image datasets.
-For simplicity, the guarantee in \cref{thm:compare-convergence-guarantees} only considers the density of $v_1$, but more general guarantees can be obtained in terms of the measure $\max_k \max_{\nu \in \{\pm 1\}^d}\lambda_k \sum_{i=1}^d \langle \nu, v_k\rangle^2/d$.
-Similarly, one can derive generalizations of~\cref{thm:compare-convergence-guarantees} for approximate versions of the EGOP eigenbasis; such guarantees will scale with the subspace distance between the EGOP eigenbasis and its approximation.
+In Section~\ref{sec:EGOP-spectral-decay}, we show that the two properties of the EGOP emphasized in this result, namely low stable rank and dense leading eigenvectors, are satisfied empirically for benchmark objectives.
+The factor $\beta_1$ tends towards $1$ as the leading EGOP eigenvector gets denser.
+For the guarantee to reflect a benefit from reparameterization, it suffices to have $\beta_1 \gg 1/d$ and small stable rank.
+We note that the density condition $\beta_1 \gg 1/d$ is satisfied with high probability for random unit vectors in high dimensions: in particular, for $v\sim\textrm{Unif}(S^{d-1})$ where $S^{d-1}$ is the unit sphere in $\R^d$, with high probability $\norm{v}^2_1/d > 0.6$.
+For simplicity, the above guarantee only considers the density of $v_1$, but generalized guarantees in terms of $\beta_k$ can be obtained.
+Similarly, one can generalize \cref{lemma:convex-cvgnce-ball-version} for approximate versions of the EGOP eigenbasis; such guarantees will scale with the subspace distance between the EGOP eigenbasis and its approximation.
+We note that numerical stability parameter $\epsilon$ is typically chosen small enough that the second term, $\epsilon\diam(\Theta)^2/(\eta T)$, is not the dominant term.

-We measure convergence with respect to the $\ell_1$ gradient norm instead of the $\ell_2$ norm\footnote{We note that as the $\ell_2$ norm is upper-bounded by the $\ell_1$ norm, the guarantees in \cref{thm:compare-convergence-guarantees} also imply stronger convergence guarantees under reparameterization in terms of the $\ell_2$ gradient norm measure.} because this is the measure by which convergence guarantees for adaptive algorithms can be provably separated from those for SGD \cite{jiang2024convergence}.
+Many naturally-motivated objectives in machine learning have locally Lipschitz Hessians, including loss functions used in logistic regression, over-parameterized matrix factorization, and training of multilayer linear networks; see Section~\ref{ssec:ML-lipschitz-Hessians} for examples.

+In the non-convex setting, we study the convergence of unconstrained Adagrad (Algorithm~\ref{alg:Adagrad} with unconstrained updates).
+We show there is some neighborhood around each local minima such that while iterates remain in this neighborhood, EGOP-reparameterized Adagrad enjoys local convergence bounds that are stronger than those in original coordinates by a factor of $\sr(f)/d\beta_1$ (see \cref{lemma:nonconvex-cvgnce}).
+Similarly to the convex setting, the radius of these neighborhoods grows as the Lipschitz constant of the Hessian decreases.